p1gp1g/geminiserver_asm/README.md

 # Geminiserver_server

-It is a verify simple gemini server written in x64 asm.
+It is a verify simple gemini server written in assembler (linux-amd64-nolibc-nasm).

-It doesn't handle TLS: we'll delegate this to openssl and socat.
-Therefore, you'll need to install socat.
-Pages are limited to 1024 bytes but it can be increased easily.
-The code is not optimized at all.
+It doesn't handle TLS: it is delegate to openssl and socat.

 Requirements:
 * socat